-We equalize our ratings on FMO with those on the Netherlands.
-Based on our view of FMO's critical role for and integral link with the Dutch government, we consider that there is an almost certain likelihood that the government would provide timely and sufficient extraordinary support to FMO in the event of financial distress.
-We do not assess a stand-alone credit profile for FMO because we do not see the likelihood of government support as subject to transition risk.
-As a result, we expect that the ratings and outlook on FMO will move in line with those on the Netherlands.
-Majority state-owned FMO plays a critical role in promoting private-sector growth in developing countries.
-Our view of almost certain government support for FMO hinges on the bank's: - Critical role as the key government vehicle for promoting private-sector growth in developing countries, a public-policy goal in the Netherlands; and - · Integral link with the Dutch government, which exercises control of and strong support for FMO, despite partial ownership.
-We base this on the government's obligation to maintain FMO's operations, its liquidity injections, commitment to preserve FMO's solvency, and track record of providing support to the entity.
-Chart 1 FMO (Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.)
+Rationale We equalize our ratings on FMO with those on the Netherlands.
+Based on our view of the entity's critical role for and integral link with the Dutch government, we consider that there is an almost certain likelihood that the government would provide timely and sufficient extraordinary support to FMO in the event of financial distress.
+Our view of almost certain government support for majority state-owned FMO hinges on the bank's: - Critical role as the key government vehicle for promoting private-sector growth in developing countries, a public-policy goal in the Netherlands: and - Integral link with the Dutch government, which exercises control of and strong support for FMO, despite partial ownership.
+We base this on the government's formal obligation to maintain FMO's operations, its liquidity injections, and commitment to preserve FMO's solvency.
+FMO (Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.)
 Ownership Structure